chris-campbell/nelp/README.md

 This was a solo project where I decided to expand upon things I already know.
-As always a project is never really finished but it was my goal to implement core fundamental and deliver a reliable project.
+As always a project is never really finished but it was my goal to implement core fundamentals and deliver a *clean, well-produced* project.